aanastasiou/pyjunix/README.md

 These two functions operate as a "bridge" between JSON and "mixed content".

-Mixed content is any newline delineated list of items that is interpreted as a list.
+Mixed content is any newline delineated list of items that is interpreted as a JSON list as long as JSON items are in "compact format" (which minimises whitespace).

 For example, let's create a JSON document from a list of numbers: